ndrean/Dynamic-Ajax-forms/README.md

 }
 ```

 We have another form with dynamical injection.
-This time, we create a restaurant given the 'genre' and will dynamically add new comments with given clients.
+This time, we create a restaurant given the 'genre' and will dynamically add new comments with a given collection of clients.
 The code below is the HTML fragment of the 'fielset' (this has been created for this purpose) to be injected by Javascript.
 We use `outerHTML` to get the serialized HTML fragment of the fieldset including its descendants, and replace the index (since it has to have
 a unique 'name') by a `replace(/regex/, new value)` where the new value is given by searching the formbuilder's last index and incrementing it.

 ```html